AlexandreBonaventure/vuex-jsdata-plugin/README.md

 # vuex-jsdata-plugin
 A simple attempt to help using jsdata alongside Vue.js:
 This plugin syncing Vuex store with js-data
-After each injection made by js-data some silent mutations are triggered to ensure vuex store is kept in sync with your ressources (and trigger reactivity).
+After each injection made by js-data some silent mutations are triggered to ensure vuex store is kept in sync with your resources (and trigger reactivity).

 Read more : https://github.com/js-data/js-data/issues/57